search

 Description:

-This circular route with a length of 15.8km and 1049hm leads across meadows and forests to two peaks with great views at the gates of Großraming.
-First to the Hieslberg (Hiaslberg) and after the descent into the Lumplgraben varied over forest roads and forest paths up to the Rotstein.
+This circular route with a length of 15.8 km and 1049 m of elevation leads over meadows and forests to two scenic peaks just outside Großraming.
+First to the Hieslberg (Hiaslberg) and after descending into the Lumplgraben, variedly over forest roads and woodland paths up to the Rotstein.

 Directions:

-Start of the tour is the train station in Großraming.
-At the junction towards Lumplgraben/Brunnbach there is a signpost.
-From there it goes across meadows uphill past pasture fences into the first section of forest.
-Here the path splits and you have to take the left path that leads up along the meadow.
-From here it goes steeply upwards on well-trodden and in wet conditions very slippery paths until you reach an alpine meadow again.
-Here you keep to the right along again into a wooded area.
+The start of the route is the train station in Großraming.
+At the intersection toward Lumplgraben/Brunnbach, there is a signpost.
+From there it goes uphill over meadows past pasture fences into the first forest section.
+Here the path splits and you have to take the left path that runs along the meadow upwards.
+From here it goes steeply up worn and when wet very slippery paths until you reach an alpine meadow again.
+Here keep right along and back into a forested area.

 After a total of 1.5 km, the first bench with a beautiful view of the Almkogel invites you to take a short break.
-At km 2 you come to a signpost, which leads directly to the Hieslberg, which is reached after not quite 2.5km and 470hm and rewards a magnificent view of Großraming.
+At km 2, you reach a signpost that leads directly to the Hieslberg, which is reached after just under 2.5 km and 470 m of ascent and rewards you with a magnificent view of Großraming.

-Then it goes down over serpentines through the forest.
-At a clearing you come to the end of a forest road with a Marterl.
-Continue downhill through the forest again to a clearing, keep left along the forest road to the Rießbauer.
-There you reach an asphalt road that leads down to the Lumplgraben.
+Then it goes down via switchbacks through the forest.
+At a clearing, you come to the end of a forest road with a small shrine.
+Further downhill through the forest to another clearing, keep left along the forest road toward Rießbauer.
+There you reach a paved road that leads down into the Lumplgraben.

-From there it's all downhill towards Großraming, past a hunting lodge, down to the Mitterlangerbauer, past to the right until you're back on the road.
+From there, it goes only downhill toward Großraming, past a hunting lodge, down to the Mitterlangerbauer, past on the right until you are back on the road.
 Then it is only a few meters back to the starting point at the train station.

 Tip:

-In wet conditions, trail grödel spikes are highly recommended, as the trail up the Hieslberg in particular can be very muddy and slippery.
+Trail crampon spikes are highly recommended when wet, as the path to the Hieslberg can be very muddy and slippery.

 Equipment:

-• Weather-appropriate running gear for the season - weather forecast - region - elevation.
-This includes:
+• Weather-appropriate running gear for the respective season – weather forecast – region – altitude.
+This includes, among others:

 * a waterproof rain jacket